zephyrproject-rtos/trusted-firmware-m/docs/building/tfm_build_instruction.rst

 - IAR

 Each toolchain has a configuration file for the compiler and linker.
+They are located at the root directory of TF-M.
-Use ``TFM_TOOLCHAIN_FILE`` option to provide a path to a preferred toolchain file or the toolchain file name.
+Use ``TFM_TOOLCHAIN_FILE`` option to provide the absolute path to the preferred toolchain file, or relative path to working directory.
 The default **toolchain_GNUARM.cmake** is selected by `config_base.cmake` file if the option is omitted.